 Posted on Apr 30, 2012 | Comments 0

 No one wants to be the drudge forever chained to their job; the one who neither seems to make much progress in their career, nor seems to get much accomplished in spite of trying.
-So how do you get to be that other person; the one who works hard and gets a lot done and then also has time left over for some fun and leisure?
+So how do you get to be that other person; the one who works hard, goes to school and gets a lot done and then also has time left over for some fun and leisure?
 You can visit this site here to learn how an online degree in organizational leadership can benefit you.
 It will not only boost your productivity, but it will also make your resume much more attractive when searching for your next job.

 Here are some tips to work smarter and get more done to boost your productivity:

 Is your workstation optimally positioned to give comfort and minimize discomfort and fatigue?
 Poor lighting, glare, uncomfortable or non-ergonomic seating can all add to work fatigue and lower your productivity.